mack-gallagher/mack-gallagher/README.md

-Hi, I'm Mack!
+Hi, I'm Mack.

-I'm here to learn. :D
+Here to learn and improve!